Heart West: History

 Heart Gloucestershire and Heart Wiltshire retained local programming, but the stations' newsgathering operations were moved to Bristol.
 Local programming was further cut to seven hours on weekdays, although localised news bulletins, traffic updates and advertising continued to air as opt-outs.

 In March 2012, Global brought Atlantic FM from joint owners Tindle Radio and Camel Media.
 Two months later, the station merged with Heart Devon to form Heart South West and moved its studios to Exeter.
 A separate Drivetime show for Cornwall was retained, and in 2014, an extended news programme, Heart Nightly News, was introduced.

 On 26 February 2019, following OFCOM's decision to relax local content obligations from commercial radio, Global announced it would merge the four South West stations into one.

-As of 3 June 2019, regional programming consists of a three-hour Drivetime show on weekdays, alongside localised opt-outs for news bulletins, traffic updates and advertising.
+From 3 June 2019, regional programming consisted of a three-hour Drivetime show on weekdays, alongside localised opt-outs for news bulletins, traffic updates and advertising.
 Local breakfast and weekend shows were replaced with network programming from London.

 Global's studio centres in Exeter, Gloucester and Wootton Bassett were closed, although local newsgathering and sales staff were retained.
 Across the four stations, eighteen local presenters left the Heart network.

-Programming

-All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.
+As of 24 February 2025 all programming originates from Global's London headquarters, including Heart Drive, presented each weekday by JK and Kelly Brook.

-Regional programming is produced and broadcast from Global's Bristol studios from 4-7pm on weekdays, presented by Ben Atkinson.

 News

-Heart West broadcasts hourly local news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends.
-Separate bulletins are produced for the licence areas previously served by Heart's stations in Bristol & Somerset, Devon, Cornwall, Gloucestershire and Wiltshire.
+Localised hourly news bulletins for Bristol & Somerset, Devon, Cornwall, Gloucestershire and Wiltshire air from 6am-7pm on weekdays and 6am-12pm on weekends.

-In Cornwall, an extended local news programme, Heart Nightly News, airs at 6.45pm each weeknight as part of the weekday Drivetime show.
-In March 2021, Global was given permission by Ofcom to reduce speech content on several Heart licences, allowing Heart to drop the Nightly News strand from those stations in the network which had previously carried it: Global cited research which indicated that a large proportion of radio listeners in Cornwall were unaware of the Nightly News bulletin.
+In Cornwall, an extended local news programme, Heart Nightly News, previously aired at 6.45pm each weeknight as part of the weekday Drivetime show.
+In March 2021, Global was given permission by Ofcom to reduce speech content on several Heart licences, allowing Heart to drop the Nightly News strand from those stations in the network which had previously carried it.
+Global cited research which indicated that a large proportion of radio listeners in Cornwall were unaware of the Nightly News bulletin.

-National news updates air hourly from Global's London headquarters at all other times.